North Germanic peoples: Exonyms

 In modern scholarship, the terms Scandinavians and Norsemen are common synonyms for North Germanic peoples.
-As such, Scandinavians is generally applied for modern North Germanic peoples, while Norsemen is sometimes applied for pagan pre-modern North Germanic peoples.
+As such, Scandinavians is generally applied to modern North Germanic peoples, while Norsemen is sometimes applied to pagan pre-modern North Germanic peoples.

 History

 Prehistory

 The Battle Axe culture, a local variant of the Corded Ware culture, which was itself an offshoot of the Yamnaya culture, emerged in southern Scandinavia in the early 3rd millennium BC.
 Modern-day Scandinavians have been found to carry more ancestry from the Yamnaya culture than any other population in Europe.
 While previous inhabitants of Scandinavia have been found to be mostly carriers of haplogroup I, the emergence of the Battle Axe culture in Scandinavia is characterized by the appearance of new lineages such as haplogroup R1a and haplogroup R1b.
 The Proto-Germanic language is ultimately thought to have emerged from the Battle Axe culture, possibly through its superimposition upon the earlier megalithic cultures of the area.
 The Germanic tribal societies of Scandinavia were thereafter surprisingly stable for thousands of years.

 Scandinavia is considered the only area in Europe where the Bronze Age was significantly delayed for a whole region.
 The period was nevertheless characterized by the independent development of new technologies, with the peoples of southern Scandinavia developing a culture with its own characteristics, indicating the emergence of a common cultural heritage.
 When bronze was finally introduced, its importance was rapidly established, leading to the emergence of the Nordic Bronze Age.
 The Nordic Bronze Age is closely genetically related to the Beaker and Unetice cultures of Continental Europe, and even the Sintashta and Andronovo cultures of the Eurasian Steppe, with whom it also shares numerous cultural characteristics.